Thomas Knox, 3rd Earl of Ranfurly

 Thomas Knox, 3rd Earl of Ranfurly (13 November 1816 – 20 May 1858), styled Viscount Northland between 1840 and 1858, was an Irish peer and member of parliament.

 Early life

 Knox was born on 13 November 1816 as the eldest son of Thomas Knox, 2nd Earl of Ranfurly and his wife Mary Juliana Stuart, Among his siblings were William Knox, Lady Mary Stuart Knox (wife of John Page Reade), Lady Louisa Juliana Knox (wife of Henry Alexander), and Lady Juliana Caroline Frances Knox (wife of Gen. Sir Edward Forestier-Walker).

 His paternal grandparents were Thomas Knox, 1st Earl of Ranfurly, and the Hon.
 Diana Jane Pery (a daughter of the 1st Viscount Pery).
 His maternal grandparents were the Most Reverend William Stuart, Archbishop of Armagh, and the former Sophia Margaret Penn (the daughter of Thomas Penn and granddaughter of William Penn, founder of Pennsylvania).

 He was educated at St John's College, Cambridge.

+In 1834 he travelled on a Grand Tour to Greece and Asia Minor under the supervision of Rv.
+Richard Burgess, together with John Butler Clarke (1813-1856), and George Paget.